25eightpunkweight/sample_rails_api/README.md

 ### Postman
 I have tested this app using Postman.
 Included in this repository is a postman collection of the two payloads provided in the spec.

+### RSpec
+I have used RSpec for unit testing on this.
+To see the test results, you can run `rspec` at the root directory.